 Paid PHP ETLs

-Panoply is a great all-in-one data platform that covers data warehouse, automation and ETL for many PHP-based applications like Wordpress and other MySQL-based apps.
+Panoply is a great cloud data platform that covers data warehousing and ETL for many PHP-based applications like Wordpress and other MySQL-based apps.
 It’s the only cloud service that combines an ETL tool with a data warehouse.
-It has a PHP SDK that sends events directly from PHP to your Panoply database in real time.
-Panoply builds and manages cloud data warehouses for you.
-It saves time and effort because you don’t have to wait for transformations to complete before you load your data, and you won’t need to set up a separate destination to store the data you pull with Panoply’s ETL.
+Panoply's ELT process saves critical time and effort because you don’t have to wait for transformations to complete before loading your data, and you won’t need to set up a separate destination to store the data you pull with Panoply.

 8. ETLS from InfoSpectrum